Problems with Water Quality Contamination near Gas and Oil Drilling Sites

 Before a gas or oil well can begin producing, each horizontal Marcellus well needs between 2.4 and 7.8 million gallons of fresh water.
 This water, which is pumped from streams, aquifers, rivers, or municipal supplies is mixed with sand and chemicals.
 It is then injected into the well bore under high pressure, and force is enough to fracture the shale and stimulate oil or gas flow.

 So, most of the concern about water contamination is not about what goes down into a drilling well, but about what comes out or stays underground.
-A single well can yield several million gallons of waste which must then be contained and disposed.
+A single well can yield several million gallons of waste which must then be contained and disposed of.
 Some wells are producing this wastewater faster than companies can legally get rid of it.

 Recently, in Pennsylvania criminal charges were filed by the PA Attorney General against a waste cleanup firm and its owner for improperly disposing of toxic natural gas drilling waste.
 Witnesses told a grand jury that between 2010 and 2013, employees washed out trucks or equipment containing drilling wastewater, mud or cuttings onto the ground at company properties in Harrisburg and Milton.
 Prosecutors say they have evidence it drained into a small waterway by the Harrisburg property.
 They also say drilling waste was stored in leaking containers on company properties.
 Charges also include insurance fraud and overbilling.